huettenhain/dhrake/README.md

 ## Private IDR Build

-Under the tag [INITIAL], you can find [my private build if IDR][IDR-BUILD].
+I have uploaded my [private build if IDR][IDR-BUILD] because building it can be a little time consuming.
 I compiled this myself from the [IDR] repository in a virtual machine.
 I take no responsibility what so ever for this software or this build.
 I run this on my private machine host, I think it is a great piece of software, but if you want to be on the safe side, use a virtual machine.

 ## What Drake Does